Back

 A study of small cetacean interactions with turbot gillnets in the Black Sea found that duration of soaking time does not seem to have any effect on bycatch rates.
 However, a study of a small-scale Greenland halibut fishery in Canada found that shorter soak times resulted in significantly lower rates of Greenland shark bycatch, without affecting catch rates of halibut.

-Most existing research has focused on the impacts of increased soak time rather than the potential of reducing soak time to reduce bycatch.
-A study in Irish fisheries found that increasing the soak time increased the rate of seal depredation (where predators take fish from gear in the water) in the pollack fishery, by around 5% per hour of gear deployment.
+Longer soak times can also increase the risk of depredation (where predators take fish from gear in the water).
+A study in Irish fisheries found that increasing the soak time increased the rate of seal depredation in the pollack fishery, by around 5% per hour of gear deployment.
 This same effect has been observed in Cape Cod’s fixed gear fishery.
 This may be because seals are attracted to the noise or vibrations caused by caught target fish, which increase as more fish are caught.
 Furthermore, the longer that gear is left to soak, the higher the chance a seal will encounter it.
 This phenomenon was also observed in a study of dolphin interactions with bottom-set net fisheries off Southern Iberian Atlantic waters, where longer nets require a longer soaking time and as a result are at more risk of dolphin depredation – even though these longer nets do not necessarily yield higher daily catches for fishermen.

 Interested in how this and other measures could mitigate bycatch in your fishery?
 Get in touch with us to collaborate or take part in a study.